aevrah/100-days-of-code/log.md

 **Thoughts:** I'm excited to try out React.
 I've worked with Angular before, and I'd like to find out which framework I enjoy more.

+### Day 2: January 02, 2018
+**Today's Progress**: Started the website optimization project for the Udacity Front-End Nanodegree.
+Worked through most of the events and callbacks section of Cassidy William's Udemy course ['JavaScript and React for Developers: Master the Essentials'](https://www.udemy.com/js-and-react-for-devs).
+I didn't have enough time to get to the section project.

+**Thoughts:** Wish I had more time to spend on it today.
+I was taking notes on some of the examples given in the Udemy course, so it took a lot longer.

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->